Siddharth-ct/Siddharth-ct/README.md

 # Hello, World! 👋

-Hey everyone, I'm Siddharth, and I'm a pre-final year student at National Institute of Technology, Karnataka.
+Hey everyone, I'm Siddharth, and I'm a pre-final year B.Tech student at National Institute of Technology, Karnataka.
 <br>

 I have made some repositories related to Machine Learning/ Deep Learning concepts.
 If anyone want to go through it so that you can make cool projects please feel free to use it and learn new things.